TejasKathuria/LLM-Clinic/README.md

 | **Doctor** | The model under test | Asks questions, orders tests, proposes treatment, and states a final diagnosis |
 | **Judge** | A third LLM | Scores the finished transcript against the hidden case on accuracy, treatment, and efficiency |

 Any of the three can be a different model from a different provider.
-That's the whole point — put Claude-as-doctor and GPT-as-doctor on the *exact same patient* and see who does better.
+That's the whole point, for example put Claude as doctor and GPT as doctor on the *exact same patient* and see who does better.